Ylvauk/mongoose-vampires-practice/README.md

 ## Replace

-1. replace the vampire called 'Claudia' with a vampire called 'Eve'.
-'Eve' will have a key called 'portrayed_by' with the value 'Tilda Swinton'
+1. replace the vampire called 'Claudia' with a vampire called 'Claude', and any other properties you'd like
-2. replace the first male vampire with another whose name is 'Guy Man', and who has a key 'is_actually' with the value 'were-lizard'
+2. replace the first male vampire with another whose name is 'Guy Man', and any other properties you'd like

 ## Update

-1. Update 'Eve' to have a gender of 'm'
+1. Update 'Claude' to have a gender of 'm'
-2. Rename 'Eve's' name field to 'moniker'
-3. We now no longer want to categorize female gender as "f", but rather as **fems**.
-Update all females so that the they are of gender "fems".
+1. We now no longer want to categorize female gender as "f", but rather as **female**.
+Update all females so that the they are of gender "female".

 ## Remove